GabrielPRDF/GabrielPRDF/README.md

 # Hi there 👋, i'm Gabriel Fonseca!

-## I've been working with development for over 7 years, always looking to learn better methodologies and approaches.
+## I have a degree in Computer Science from Universidade Tuiuti do Paraná (UTP) and a postgraduate degree in Software Architecture.
+I have been working in development for over seven years, always striving to improve my skills and adopt the best methodologies and approaches.
+Throughout my career, I have participated in large-scale projects for prominent companies and institutions, such as Bradesco and the Superior Electoral Court (TSE).

 ###These are the technologies I have knowledge of: